Best When I Work Alternatives: 8 Better Options

 Cons:

-Verdict: If your budget is literally zero and you just need a shared schedule, Sling's free plan is the answer.
+Verdict: If your budget is zero and you only need a shared schedule, Sling's free plan is hard to beat.
 But the moment you need time tracking, you're paying $2/user, and at that price point, Turnozo ($2.47/user) gives you significantly more for slightly more money.

 Best for: Teams with zero budget that only need basic scheduling (no time tracking).